ba-st/Willow/docs/Interaction-Affordances.md

     canvas javascript alert: 'Hello World!'
   ]
 ```
-When the button gets rendered into the DOM it will attach an event handler to the `<button>` for the `click` event having as a handler function:
+When the button gets rendered into the DOM it will attach an event handler to the `<button>` for the `click` event with the handler function:

 ```javascript
 function(event) {